Alex Trochut, Digital Crafter

 Alexander Castro, Graphic Design & Front-End Web

-Describe her work in one word: Zealous
+Describe her work in one word: Zealous.

 I first met Oyuki through a mutual friend.
 He had asked a bunch of friends to help him renovate his living room and kitchen, and having the fantastic sense of taste that this woman has, it was no doubt she could help him with that.